 - A list of all services the College will provide to the subcontractor and the associated costs for doing so. - A list of individually itemised, specific costs that the College will charge for managing the subcontractor and how these are reasonable and proportionate to the delivery of subcontracted provision. - Specific costs for quality monitoring activities and specific costs for any other support activities offered by the College to the subcontractor and how these contribute to the delivery of high-quality learning. - Reference to the College's delivery subcontracting policy, including our rationale for subcontracting and where it can be found on our website. - A requirement to give DFE and any other person nominated in writing by DFE, access to its premises and all documents related to their subcontracted delivery. - A section that sets out what will happen if the subcontract ends for any reason to ensure that there is continuity of learning. - A requirement for the subcontractor to inform the College if evidence of irregular financial or delivery issues arises.
-This could include, but is not limited to: Non-delivery of training when funds have been paid; Sanctions imposed by an awarding organisation; Allegations of fraud; An inadequate Ofsted grade; Allegations or complaints by learners, staff members, or other relevant parties.

-- A requirement for the subcontractor to inform you of any changes that impact its ability to meet the due diligence or financial health/required standards with a clear statement that states the College may as a result be required to terminate the subcontract with them. - A section that enables the College to terminate the subcontract should our subcontractor fail to meet the required due diligence or financial health requirements/standards. - A section that enables the College to take appropriate action in line with the funding higher risk organisations policy, for only if we the college feel it is appropriate but also where the DFE requires the college to take action. - 12.3 The subcontractor must be under an obligation to provide you with ILR data so that your organisation's data returns to DFE accurately reflect your subcontractor's delivery information. - 12.4 The subcontractor must provide you with sufficient evidence to allow the college to: - Assess its performance against Ofsted's common inspection framework. - Incorporate the evidence it provides you with into your self-assessment report; and - Make judgements and grades within our self-assessment reporting system. - 12.5 The subcontractor must always have suitably qualified staff available to provide the education and training. - 12.6 The subcontractor must not use DFE funding to make bids for, or claims from, any European funding on its behalf or on behalf of DFE, including match funding for ESF projects. - 12.7 The subcontractor must be bound by ESF clauses within our contract, even if the provision being subcontracted is not funded by the ESF. - 12.8 The College should take legal advice to best incorporate the above provisions along with wider terms and conditions into our subcontracts.
+This could include, but is not limited to: Non-delivery of training when funds have been paid; Sanctions imposed by an awarding organisation; Allegations of fraud; An inadequate Ofsted grade; Allegations or complaints by learners, staff members, or other relevant parties. - A requirement for the subcontractor to inform you of any changes that impact its ability to meet the due diligence or financial health/required standards with a clear statement that states the College may as a result be required to terminate the subcontract with them. - A section that enables the College to terminate the subcontract should our subcontractor fail to meet the required due diligence or financial health requirements/standards. - A section that enables the College to take appropriate action in line with the funding higher risk organisations policy, for only if we the college feel it is appropriate but also where the DFE requires the college to take action.

+The subcontractor must be under an obligation to provide you with ILR data so that your organisation's data returns to DFE accurately reflect your subcontractor's delivery information.

+The subcontractor must provide you with sufficient evidence to allow the college to:

+• Assess its performance against Ofsted's common inspection framework.

+- Incorporate the evidence it provides you with into your self-assessment report; and - Make judgements and grades within our self-assessment reporting system.

+The subcontractor must always have suitably qualified staff available to provide the education and training.

+The subcontractor must not use DFE funding to make bids for, or claims from, any European funding on its behalf or on behalf of DFE, including match funding for ESF projects.

+The subcontractor must be bound by ESF clauses within our contract, even if the provision being subcontracted is not funded by the ESF.
+The clause must specify that the subcontractor complies with the ESF funding rules.

+The College should take legal advice to best incorporate the above provisions along with wider terms and conditions into our subcontracts.

-13. Monitoring Subcontractors and Provision
+14. Monitoring Subcontractors and Provision